oo13/translatable_phrase_generator/manual.md

 ## Expansion
 The string enclosed by "{" and "}" is the expansion, which will be expanded into a text. "{" and "}" can enclose any character except "}".

 1. If the string enclosed "{" and "}" has only alphabet, numeric, and low line characters ("[A-Za-z0-9_]"), it's a nonterminal.
-If the nonterminal is assigned to a production rule or a parameter, the expansion will be expanded into the generated text.
+If the nonterminal is assigned to a production rule, the expansion will be expanded in the generated text.
+1. If the external context specifies the substitution for the global nonterminal, it's applied.
 1. "{(}" and "{)}" will be expanded into "{" and "}".
 1. If the beginning of the expansion is "{*", the expansion will be expanded into the empty string.
 (Technically speaking, it's not a comment block.)
 1. If the beginning of the expansion is "{=" or "{:=", the content (except the first "=" or ":=") is considered as a production rule.
 For example, "{= A|B|C}" will be expanded into the result of the production rule "A|B|C".
 The syntax of the content is expressed by EBNF: `content = space_nl_opt, production_rule, space_nl_opt ;` "{:=" is, of course, the equalized select version of "{=".